-Whenever I make this easy cheesy dip recipe it's a hit and disappears fast.
+Whenever I make this easy cheesy spinach artichoke dip recipe it's a hit and disappears fast.
 It seems that most social gatherings have some type of spinach dip at them

-So what makes our spinach artichoke so special from others?
+So what makes our spinach artichoke dip recipe so special from others?
 We don't use mayonnaise in our recipe.
-We also use fresh spinach and marinated artichoke hearts.
+We also use fresh spinach and marinated artichoke hearts and it's an easy recipe to make.

-The fresh spinach brings well a fresh taste.
+The fresh spinach brings well a fresh taste to this hot artichoke spinach dip.
 Now don't get me wrong I have used frozen but I really do like the fresh spinach better.

 With using frozen spinach you have to make sure the water is all squeezed out of the spinach.
 With fresh, as long as you dry the spinach after washing it then there will be no water going into the dip.

-My first tip for making this baked spinach artichoke dip is to start with room-temperature cream cheese.
+My first tip for making this hot spinach artichoke dip is to start with room-temperature cream cheese.
 With the cream cheese at room temperature, it's easier to mix together with the sour cream.

 I like to start with the softened cream cheese in a large bowl and mix it up a little bit before adding in the sour cream.